Teaching

 • CID 2301: The Human Experience introduces students to humanities-based inquiry by guiding students through an exploration of important humanistic questions across all elements of the human experience.
 Through the deep focus on a connecting theme, students will engage in holistic discussions of topics addressing fundamental questions about human life and human interactions, develop the skills of humanistic inquiry (including critical thinking, research, literacy skills, and communication skills), and learn to apply their knowledge to their personal, professional, and academic goals.

-• In particular, we’ll consider how dystopias work to dehumanize people and what characters do to push back against that dehumanization.
+• Finding Identity in/through Dystopia: In particular, we’ll consider how dystopias work to dehumanize people and what characters do to push back against that dehumanization.
 In doing so, you will get a chance to explore your own humanity and ways that it is confirmed or denied by the culture around you.
 Ultimately, in developing your Transformative Project, you will design your own dystopia and imagine how you can champion your own humanity, both in fiction and in the real world.

 ENG 406: Adolescent Literature: Rebels with a Cause